Javiericko/django-lambda-api/README.md

 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com), [Pip](https://pip.pypa.io/), and [venv](https://docs.python.org/3/library/venv.html) (to make your own serverless deployments to AWS Lambda) installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com), [Pip](https://pip.pypa.io/), and [venv](https://docs.python.org/3/library/venv.html) (to make your own serverless deployments on AWS Lambda) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository